 - Presence of ozone gas from either natural or artificial sources (e.g., electric motors).
 Ozone is a contaminant that has adverse effects on rubber.

 - The likeliness of the rubber part to be exposed to the human body either directly or indirectly.
 You should consider the period of contact.

-- The fluids (either primary or secondary) which the rubber part will be exposed to.
+- The fluids (either primary or secondary) to which the rubber part will be exposed.